eddieshengyuwang/project_ada_akbar/proj_jekyll/_posts/2017-10-31-man-must-explore.md

 ## Our purpose

 It is important to dive deeper into the massive corpus of leaked documents [provided here](https://offshoreleaks.icij.org/) to better understand the reasoning why entities choose to set companies offshore so that future cases can be avoided.
-Furthermore, we will explore the consequences that offshore companies have on home countries from a wealth distribution point of view so that readers can really understand the order of magnitude that setting up offshore companies have on their country.
+Furthermore, we will explore the consequences that offshore companies have on home countries from a wealth distribution and corporate tax lost revenue point of view so that readers can really understand the order of magnitude that setting up offshore companies have on their country.

 ## A world map overview